Butta Bomma (film): Soundtrack

-The music is composed by Gopi Sundar and Sweekar Agasthi while the latter did the film score.The audio rights were acquired by Aditya Music.The first single " Vinodamlo Kathemundo" was released on 9 January 2023.The second single "Ammadi Gummadi" was released on 2 February 2023.The full album was released by Aditya Music on 10 February 2023.
+The music is composed by Gopi Sundar and Sweekar Agasthi while the latter did the film score.
+The audio rights were acquired by Aditya Music.
+The first single "Vinodamlo Kathemundo" was released on 9 January 2023.
+The second single "Ammadi Gummadi" was released on 2 February 2023.
+The full album was released by Aditya Music on 10 February 2023.

 Reception

 A critic from The Times of India wrote that "The beautiful locale, tasty cinematography, and impressive performances make it a decent watch, even for those who watched the Malayalam original".
 A critic from The New Indian Express wrote that "Director Shouree Chandrasekhar T Ramesh makes inspired tweaks and nativized additions, resulting in a decent remake".
 A critic from Telugucinema.com wrote that "Butta Bomma is a well-crafted film about a social issue, but it is not as effective as the original Malayalam film".
-A critic from 123Telugu wrote that "On the whole, Butta Bomma is a slow but passable drama that has a key social message".